Yozma IN10 Pro

 But we’ll keep doing our best to ride as much stuff as we can and report back to you guys!

 The E Ride Pro SS 3.0 is still a great all-arounder, but competition is heating up more than ever.
 The Ultra Bee remains a serious off-road weapon from the OG’s at Surron.
 The Aptum VM1 may be the most fun pound-for-pound, dollar for dollar of the bunch.
 The Nomadix is a shock to the whole market and brings bigger-bike energy at budget pricing; backed by one of the biggest eBikes companies.
 The new Heybike Villain might be the steal of the whole list, real dirt-bike numbers at a mini eMoto price.
-And did we mention The Rizzler?
-The name says it all this thing is just pure fun, as you can tell by looking at it!

 The good news?
 There really isn’t a wrong answer anymore.
 Pick the bike that matches how you actually ride, not simply the one with the biggest number on the spec sheet.